tc39/proposal-seeded-random/README.md

 It returns a `SeededPRNG` object, the usage of which is described below.

+> [!NOTE]
+> [Issue 33](https://github.com/tc39/proposal-seeded-random/issues/33) - Any other preferences for the name? `SeededRandom()`, perhaps?
+Multiple +1s for the current name.

+> [!NOTE]
+> [Issue 26](https://github.com/tc39/proposal-seeded-random/issues/26) - Should we allow other buffer/view types with a stable byte ordering (not dependent on system endianness)?
+Or all buffer/view types, matching general DOM practices?
+This API would be forming precedent across ES.

 Getting a Random Number: the `.random()` method
 -----------------------------------------------